JadenFurtado/security_writeups/the medical company/readme.md

 # The Medical Company

 I had absolutely nothing to do and so I put it on my Instagram story as to what you’ll would like me to do, whether to build something or hack something.
 You’ll chose hacking and so I decided to go ahead and hack.
-I found a company having a website having a good vulnerability disclosure program, no payments to the researcher, but hey, I am not interested in money.
+I found a company having a website with a good vulnerability disclosure program, no payments to the researcher, but hey, I am not interested in money.
 I am just doing this for fun.

 ## Gist of what I did: